-Term Definition Inheritance Inheritance is cash, a right, or a non-cash item given to a person as a result of someone's death.
-Life Insurance Proceeds Payments from a life insurance company to the beneficiary of a policy upon the death of the insured; Payments to the owner of the policy when the policy is surrendered; or Accelerated life insurance payments.
-Death Benefits Death benefits include, but are not limited to, the following: • Lump sum death benefits from SSA;
+Definition Inheritance is cash, a right, or a non-cash item given to a person as a result of someone's death.
+Life insurance proceeds include: Payments from a life insurance company to the beneficiary of a policy upon the death of the insured; Payments to the owner of the policy when the policy is surrendered; or Accelerated life insurance payments.
+Death benefits include, but are not limited to, the following: Lump sum death benefits from SSA;